DaCoolX/sheepit-docker/README.md

 This is a [fork](https://github.com/AGSPhoenix/sheepit-docker) of [AGSPhoenix's sheepit-docker container](https://hub.docker.com/r/agsphoenix/sheepit-docker/) with some additional improvements and updated instructions.
 Also being able to run without root while still being open source as opposed to [mydigitalwalk's sheepit-docker container](https://hub.docker.com/r/mydigitalwalk/sheepit-docker).

+## Beta client
+Do note that this is the branch with a beta client and hardcoded client version.
+For use of a container in production, refer to the [master branch](https://github.com/DaCoolX/sheepit-docker/)

 ## Instructions
 Insert your username and password/public-key in-place off `<user>` and `<pass>`.